osdc/codejam/README.md

   team.
 These contributions do not necessarily have to be code, for example it's absolutely fine for someone to contribute management, documentation, graphics or audio.
-Team members that do not contribute will be removed from the Code Jam, and will not receive their share of any prizes the team may win.
+Team members that do not contribute will be removed from the Code Jam.
-- You must use GitHub as source control.
+- You must use Git as a version control system.
 - All code and assets must be compatible with an Open-Source license.
 This is because we will be merging your submission into this repo at the end of the jam.